Pinehouse

 There were 1,074 residents in 2016.
 Cree was the mother tongue of 630 of the residents in 2011.

-The mayor of this predominantly Métis settlement is Mike Natomagan.
-The village's traditional Cree name is kinêpiko-sâkahikanihk (ᑭᓀᐱᑯ ᓵᑲᐦᐃᑲᓂᕽ) meaning "at the Snake Lake".
+The mayor of this predominantly Cree community is Mike Natomagan.

 History

 There was a North West Company post and a rival post near the mouth of the Tippo River called Lac des Serpents (Lake of Serpents or Snake Lake) in 1786.